pyutils.typez package

 - class pyutils.typez.rate.Rate(multiplier: float | None = None, *, percentage: float | None = None, percent_change: float | None = None)[source]

-A multiplier of 1.5x is the same as a percentage of 150% and is also the same as a 50% change.
+- Bases: - object- A class to represent a rate of change. - Constructs a new - Ratefrom a multiplier, percentage, or percent change.
+One and only one of these may be passed.
+These are a little confusing so here’s an example…- Note - A multiplier of 1.5x is the same as a percentage of 150% and is also the same as a 50% change.
 Let’s examine an original amount of 100.
 Multiplying it by a 1.5x multiplier yields 150.
 Multiplying it by 150% yields 150.
-Increasing it by 50% also yields 150.
+Increasing it by 50% also yields 150. - Parameters:

 - Raises: